 For areas of dental decay and damage that need more coverage than a regular tooth-colored filling, but aren't large enough to need a full crown, dental onlays can be perfect.
 Dental onlays are used on the chewing surface of the tooth (also called the cusp) or on the rounded edges in the center of the tooth.
 Dental onlays can be custom-made with a variety of materials (including metal, porcelain, and composite resin) to fit and match the patient's natural teeth.
-Restorative and cosmetic dentists, Dr. Ron Bosher and Dr. Timothy Nguyen offer dental onlays (sometimes known as direct or indirect fillings) for patient's at their Plano office.
+Restorative and cosmetic dentists, Dr. Ron Bosher and Dr. Tim Nguyen offer dental onlays (sometimes known as direct or indirect fillings) for patient's at their Plano office.

 Dental Onlays Reviews

 "At ease - I like the friendly atmosphere and the living room quality of the waiting area, you feel at ease."- A.E. / Insiderpages / Aug 01, 2013

 "As always a great experience!!"- S.G. / Demandforce / Jan 02, 2017

 "Dr. Bosher and the rest of the team are great.
 Great sense of humor and ALWAYS on time!
 Both my wife and I are are patients."- R.R. / Demandforce / Feb 06, 2017